June 1, 1947

 He was nominated for the Saturn Award for Best Supporting Actor for his role as Mr. Dark in dark fantasy film Something Wicked This Way Comes (1983).

-Jumpin' Jack Flash (1986) comedy with Whoopi Goldberg and Carol Kane
+Jumpin' Jack Flash (1986) comedy as Jack

-De-Lovely (2004) musical biopic with Kevin Kline and Ashley Judd
+De-Lovely (2004) musical biopic as Gabriel

-He was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series for his role as The High Sparrow in HBO fantasy drama television series Game of Thrones (2015-2016).
+He was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series for his role as The High Sparrow in HBO fantasy drama series Game of Thrones (2015-2016).

 He was nominated for the Critics' Choice Television Award for Best Supporting Actor in a Movie / Miniseries for his role as Cardinal Wolsey in BBC Two series Wolf Hall (2015).